 This naturally occurring hydrocarbon is mainly methane, mixed with other gases such as hydrogen, carbon dioxide, and a little bit of helium .

 This gas is then channeled and captured, sent to purify and stabilize via a processing plant.
-Then, it is piped directly to your natural gas line, where it is ready to be hooked up to your gas grill.
+Then, it is piped directly to your natural gas line, where it is ready to be hooked up to your natural gas grill.

 Propane Gas Grills